 Jane previously worked in the dental field.
 First, as a dental assistant, then as a laboratory technician after earning and AAS in Dental Laboratory Technology.
 She retired in 2013 after 30 years in the dental field.
 Jane has been a life long lover of animals, having had horses, dogs, cats, birds and even a tarantula.
 She started as a volunteer for several years and is now delighted to be an official part of the CHS team!

 McKenzie joined our team in 2021 after moving to Traverse City from Alpena, where she was the assistant manager of Huron Humane Society.
-Kenzie has had a deeply seeded love for all animals her entire life.
+Kenzie has had a deeply seated love for all animals her entire life.
 She enjoys spending her free time with her horses, rock hounding, and gardening.
 Her fur-crew consists of three dogs and three cats, all of whom were rescued.

 Christa was born and raised in the Detroit area.
 She has always been an animal lover and upon graduating high school, pursued a career working with horses.
 After some years working for several horse trainers in Texas, Wisconsin, and Colorado, she began work with the DDFL Harmony Equine Center in Colorado.
 She helped to rehabilitate, retrain, and eventually place into new homes, horses in transition.
 She moved back to Michigan in 2018 to work on Mackinac Island and finally found herself settling down in Traverse City, where she lives with her rescue pitbull, Juno.
 Aside from horses, she has a passion for both dogs and cats and her dream is to help as many as possible find their forever homes.